Man posing as utility worker scams elderly woman

 CRAWFORD COUNTY, Ark.
-(KNWA) — The Crawford County Sheriff’s Office is warning residents to look out for schemes after a local resident is cheated out of hundreds of dollars.
+(KFTA) — The Crawford County Sheriff’s office is warning residents to look out for schemes after a local resident is cheated out of hundreds of dollars.

 As we get closer to the holiday season the number of schemes will only increase; from credit card fraud to phishing e-mails to packages being stolen from your doorstep.
 The Crawford County Sheriff’s office wants residents to be extra vigilant.